ruitaiS/theNkeylist/README.md

-# AES-GCM Encryption and Decryption Explanation
+# AES-GCM Encryption and Decryption

 This document explains how the encryption and decryption process works in the provided code using AES-GCM (Advanced Encryption Standard - Galois/Counter Mode).